chaitanya527/Sales-Analytics/README.md

 4. Performed ETL process (Extract Transform and Load)

-5. Created measure for needs and used them for creating visuals in PowerBi.
+5. Created measures for needs and used them for creating visuals in PowerBi.

-6. In the currency there were two types of currencies in transactions, performed currency conversion to make all the currency type same

-7. Data Validation
+6. Data Modelling

-8. Data Modelling and Visualization.
+7. Data Visualization.

 Major Changes/ Customizations Made
 ----------------------------------

-1.Solved the ‘(blank)’ problem for the products section by deleting the original products table and adding the self-modified products table (where I have added the Products ranging from Prod280 to Prod339 with their product type (random type- b/w ‘Own Brand’ and ‘Distribution’).
-2.Merged the original modified ‘sales\_transaction’ table with the new ‘sales\_transaction’ table having profit margin, cost price, etc.
+1. Solved the ‘(blank)’ problem for the products section and also deleted the duplicated data
+2. Merged the original modified ‘sales\_transaction’ table with the new ‘sales\_transaction’ table having profit margin, cost price, etc.

 ### Insights